 (All service-learning opportunities are part of the 096 Community Service & Learning Practicum and ask for a semester long commitment to weekly service and reflection.)

 The CSJ team is proud to be partnering with the Shriver Center at UMBC to promote the many Baltimore-based service opportunities that the Shriver Center offers.
-From working with children to prepare them for college to providing care for shelter animals, check out the list below to learn more about the many different opportunities you have to volunteer in Baltimore.
+From working with young people in the Choice Program to prepare them for college to providing care for shelter animals, check out the list below to learn more about the many different opportunities you have to volunteer in Baltimore.

 Baltimore Animal Rescue Care Shelter (BARCS)* – Provide attention, care, and support to animals housed in this Baltimore city animal shelter to increase chances of adoption.
 Dog Walkers and Cat Socializers are primary needs.
-Mondays 3pm to 7pm, Wednesdays 3pm to 7pm, Saturdays 11am to 3pm.
+Mondays TBD, Wednesdays 3pm to 7pm, Saturdays 9am to 1pm.

 College Gardens Youth Program* – Tutor children from grades K-6 in academics and develop stimulating activities for either indoor or outdoor recreation, including artistic, physical, and mental tasks.
 Mondays through Thursdays 2:45pm to 5:15pm.

 Reading Partners Program – Reading Partners coordinates opportunities for volunteers to tutor an elementary school student one-on-one to strengthen their reading abilities using a structured and easy-to-follow curriculum.
-Serves two schools in South Baltimore: Friendship Academy at Cherry Hill and Westport Academy.
-Various hours available.
+Reading Partners is connected with numerous Baltimore City elementary schools, several with close proximity to UMBC.
+Various hours available during school day.

 Regional Institute for Children and Adolescents (RICA)* – Assist students ages 12-18 with emotional disturbance disorders on schoolwork and behavior in a therapeutic environment.
 Mondays 8:30am to 12:30pm.

 Baltimore Community ToolBank – The Baltimore Community ToolBank offers an inventory of tools—shovels, rakes, drills and so much more—to help nonprofit organizations, religious and educational institutions, community groups and their volunteers increase their impact.
-Mondays through Fridays 9am to 5pm.
+Wednesdays or Thursdays 10am to 3pm.